-In only 35 years of existence, the Seattle Mariners have enjoyed very little success, although the franchise can claim the most single-season wins by any team — 116 in 2001 — since the M’s joined the American League in 1977.
+In 38 years of existence, the Seattle Mariners have enjoyed very little success, although the franchise can claim the most single-season wins by any team — 116 in 2001 — since the M’s joined the American League in 1977.
 There have been just four postseason appearances, and the Mariners have never reached the World Series.
-The signature moment for the franchise is Ken Griffey racing home from first base with the winning run on an Edgar Martinez double to give the 1995 team the first playoff series win in franchise history.
+The signature moment for the franchise is Ken Griffey, Jr. racing home from first base with the winning run on an Edgar Martinez double to give the 1995 team the first playoff series win in franchise history.
 The Mariners overcame a two-games-to-none deficit to defeat the Yankees 6-5 in 11 innings to win the series in five games.
 This is clearly the simplest selection process of any of the Mt.
-Rushmores chosen to this point.
+Rushmores.

 From the time he was selected No. 1 overall in the 1988 draft out of Moeller High School in Cincinnati, the kid with the broad grin and hat on backwards became a favorite son in Seattle.
 On the field during his 11 seasons as a Mariner he hit 398 home runs, scored 1,063 runs and drove home 1,152.
 He was named AL MVP in 1997 when he hit 56 homers and had 147 RBIs.
 He finished in the top 5 in MVP voting another four times and had two more top 10 finishes.
 He made 10 All-Star teams and won 10 Gold Gloves.